rtmigo/pickledir_py/README.md

 Key and values are serialized
 with [pickle](https://docs.python.org/3/library/pickle.html).
+Data is kept in files in the specified directory.

-The storage has zero initialization time, fast on random access, fast reads and writes.
-Preferred for collections with a small number of items (within 2-3 thousand).
+The storage has zero initialization time, fast random access, fast reads and writes.
+Preferred for collections when the number of items is within 3 thousands.

 ---

-Unit-tested with Python 3.8-3.9 on macOS, Ubuntu and Windows.
+CI-tested with Python 3.8-3.9 on macOS, Ubuntu and Windows.

 # Install